 Others contacted Patti Hirahara after hearing about her donation, hoping to locate their relatives who were interned at Heart Mountain in the photographs.

 Kenneth Nishiyori, 48, was hoping to find

-Patti Hirahara (above) discovered boxes of negatives among his belongings.
+After her father passed away in 2006, Patti Hirahara (above) discovered boxes of negatives among his belongings.
 The photos shed light on life in Heart Mountain.